 Maxmillian Angerholzer III

-Mr. Angerholzer has served as the Special Assistant to the Vice Chairman of the Center for Strategic & International Studies (CSIS) in Washington, D.C. and as Advisor to the CSIS Abshire-Inamori Leadership Academy (AILA).
-Previously, he was a United States Senate Doorkeeper and an intern for U.S. Senator Jeff Sessions.
+Mr. Angerholzer serves on the Advisory Board of Radius Ventures, a New York venture capital firm that invests in expansion-stage health and life science companies.
+Previously, he was Special Assistant to the Vice Chairman of the Center for Strategic & International Studies (CSIS) in Washington, D.C., Advisor to the CSIS Abshire-Inamori Leadership Academy (AILA), and a U.S. Senate Doorkeeper.

-Mr. Angerholzer holds a Bachelor of Arts (magna cum laude) in Political Science from The University of the South in Sewanee, Tennessee and a Master of Arts from The George Washington University’s Elliott School of International Affairs.
-He is a member of the Economic Club of Washington, DC and serves on the Advisory Board of The Salvation Army of Washington, D.C., as well as the Cathedral Chapter, the governing body of the Washington National Cathedral.
+Mr. Angerholzer is originally from Mobile, Alabama, where he graduated from St. Paul’s Episcopal School with honors and was inducted into the St. Paul’s Athletics Hall of Fame.
+He holds a Bachelor of Arts (magna cum laude) in Political Science from The University of the South in Sewanee, Tennessee and a Master of Arts in International Science & Technology Policy from The George Washington University’s Elliott School of International Affairs.
+He is a member of the Economic Club of Washington, D.C. and currently serves on the boards of the Washington National Cathedral, the Salvation Army of the National Capital Area, the Lounsbery Foundation, and CSPC.
+Before joining the IIE staff in 2017, Mr. Angerholzer served on its Board of Trustees.